MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMDetectionClauseWindowsInstaller.md

 When you add the **Value** parameter, use **ExpressionOperator** with **PropertyType** and **ExpectedValue**.
 When you use these parameters, the MSI version must satisfy the rule to indicate the presence of this application.
 This **ExpressionOperator** parameter specifies the operator to compare the device's value with the expected value.

+Starting in version 2010, the parameter type changed from _RuleExpressionOperator_ to _WindowsInstallerRuleExpressionOperator_.

 ```yaml
 Type: WindowsInstallerRuleExpressionOperator
 Parameter Sets: Value